TyphooN-/MQL5-NNFX-Risk_Management_System/XJFD.md

   The inventory:

-  Q6600 G0 — IHS LAPPED
+  Q6600 G0 — IHS LAPPED TO COPPER
     Soldered IHS meant delidding wasn't practical.
-Instead: 400/800/1200 grit wet-sanding on a granite surface plate until the IHS was mirror- flat.
-Intel's factory finish leaves the IHS slightly convex — lapping removes the high spots and increases contact area with the cooler by 30-40%.
+Instead: 400/800/1200/ 1500/2000 grit wet-sanding on a granite surface plate until the nickel plating was completely removed and bare copper was exposed.
+Mirror finish.
+You could read text reflected in the IHS.
+Intel's factory finish leaves the IHS slightly convex with machine marks — lapping through the nickel to bare copper removes the high spots, eliminates the nickel thermal barrier, and increases contact area with the cooler by 30-40%.
 The Q6600 at 3.8GHz dropped 8-12°C from lapping alone.
     That's the difference between "stable on air" and "throttling on air."

   i7-4790K Devil's Canyon — DELIDDED + CUSTOM COPPER IHS
     Haswell's TIM was the scandal that launched a thousand delid tools.